northWindPA/philosophers_implementation/README.md

 philo_one:

-Philosophers are threads, forks are mutex
+Philosophers are threads, forks are mutexes

 philo_bonus: